firasuke/DOTSLASHLINUX/content/post/2017-08-24-The-Linux-Kernel-Configuration-Guide-Part-1.md

 <br/>
 <hr/>
 <h3>That's it?</h3>
 This article is only an intro to the series.
 And no that doesn't mean that you have to wait a couple of months before reading part 2.
-You can trust me on this as I'm determined to finish this series as fast and as precise as a human being possibly could, so stay tuned (for those who want to support me, my paypal email is firasuke@gmail.com.
+You can trust me on this as I'm determined to finish this series as fast and as precise as a human being possibly could, so stay tuned (for those who want to support me kindly click here <a href="https://www.paypal.me/DOTSLASHLINUX/5" target="_blank">Support DOTSLASHLINUX on PayPal</a>.
 <br/>
 <br/>
 Part 2 will probably be released tomorrow.
 Until then have a great day!